ollybaysion/ollybaysion/README.md

 ### Alumni
-- I'm currently in AI Center, SAMSUNG Electronics for Real-Time Intensive Data Processing Application (2024-)
+- I'm currently in AI Center, SAMSUNG Electronics for Real-Time Intensive Data Processing Application (Junior, 2024-)
 - Semiconductor System Engineering, Sungkyunkwan University (BS, 2018-2024)

 ### What I've Been Into These Days